top of page

 • Simplifying Violation Severity Weights: Up until now, violations in the SMS have been assigned weights ranging from 1 to 10, based on severity.
 The FMCSA now plans to use a simplified scale of 1 or 2, with higher weights for out-of-service violations and severe infractions.

-• Segmenting Driver Fitness and HazMat By Carrier Type: The FMCSA plans to segment the Driver Fitness category based on whether motor carriers operate primarily straight trucks or combination vehicles.
+• Segmenting Driver Fitness and HazMat by Carrier Type: The FMCSA plans to segment the Driver Fitness category based on whether motor carriers operate primarily straight trucks or combination vehicles.
 Similarly, the Hazardous Materials category will be segmented by whether carriers operate tankers or not.

 • Moving to Proportionate Percentiles: The "safety event groups" that have been used in the SMS to try to group similar carriers are being replaced with a calculation that determines "proportional percentiles."
 This is intended to prevent carriers from being unfairly penalized by past mistakes, especially smaller fleets.